SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 cf bind-service mysample myredis cf restage mysample
 ```
-To add the service and restage with any new environment variables needed.
+to add the service and restage with any new environment variables needed.
 To see this, check out:

 ```bash
 cf env mysample